-Once the subscribing app knows about the session, the app may subscribe to specific workflow-related events for the given session.
-The app is notified when those workflow-related events occur; for example, by the clinician opening a patient's chart.
-The subscribing app may initiate context changes by accessing APIs; for example, closing the patient's chart.
-The app deletes its subscription to no longer receive notifications.
-The notification message describing the workflow event is a simple json wrapper around one or more FHIR resources.
+In order to connect to a session, the subscribing app needs information on the session.
+Once that information is retrieved, the app subscribes to specific workflow-related events for the given session.
+The app is then notified when those workflow-related events occur; for example, when the clinician is opening a patient's chart.
+The subscribing app can also initiate context changes, e.g. closing the patient's chart, by accessing the APIs specified in this specification.
+When the application no longer needs to receive these events, it deletes its subscription.
+The notification messages describing the workflow event are defined as a simple json wrapper around one or more FHIR resources.

 FHIRcast recommends the HL7 SMART on FHIR launch protocol for both session discovery and API authentication.
-FHIRcast enables a subscriber to receive notifications either through a webhook or over a WebSocket connection, and is modeled on the W3C WebSub RFC, such as its use of GET vs POST interactions and a Hub for managing subscriptions.
-A Hub exposes APIs for subscribing and unsubscribing, requesting context changes and also distribute event notifications.
-The below flow diagram illustrates the series of interactions specified by FHIRcast, their origination and their outcome.
+FHIRcast enables a subscriber to receive notifications either through a WebHook or over a WebSocket connection.
+This protocol is modeled on the W3C WebSub RFC, and uses GET vs POST interactions to a Hub for managing subscriptions.
+The Hub exposes APIs for subscribing and unsubscribing, requesting context changes and also distribute event notifications.
+The flow diagram presented below illustrates the series of interactions specified by FHIRcast, their origination and their outcome.

-All data exchanged through the HTTP APIs SHALL be formatted, sent and received as JSON structures, and SHALL be transmitted over channels secured using the Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS), also known as HTTPS and defined in RFC2818.
+All data exchanged through the HTTP APIs SHALL be formatted, sent and received as JSON structures, and SHALL be transmitted over channels secured using the Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS), also known as HTTPS which is defined in RFC2818.
 For WebSockets, data SHALL be transmitted over Secure Web Sockets (WSS) as defined in RFC6455.

 Events

-FHIRcast describes an workflow event subscription and notification scheme towards the goal of improving a clinician's workflow across multiple disparate applications.
-The set of events defined here are not a closed set; anyone is able to define new events to fit their use cases and propose those events to the community.
+FHIRcast describes an workflow event subscription and notification scheme with the goal of improving a clinician's workflow across multiple disparate applications.
+The set of events defined in this specification is not a closed set; companies can define their own w events to fit specific use cases and are encouraged to propose those events to the community for standardization.

 New events are proposed in a prescribed format using the documentation template by submitting a pull request.
 FHIRcast events are versioned, and mature according to the Event Maturity Model.

 FHIRcast events are stateless.
-For a given event, opens and closes are a complete replacement of any previously communicated context, not "deltas".
+For a given event, opens and closes are a complete replacement of previous communicated events, not "deltas".
 Understanding an event SHALL not require receiving a previous or future event.

 Event Definition Format

-Each event definition, specifies a single event name, a description of the workflow in which the event occurs, and contextual information associated with the event.
+Each event definition specifies a single event name, a description of the workflow in which the event occurs, and the contextual information associated with the event.
 FHIR is the interoperable data model used by FHIRcast.
 The context information associated with an event is communicated as subsets of FHIR resources.
 Event notifications SHALL include the elements of the FHIR resources defined in the context from the event definition.
-Event notification MAY include other elements of these resources.
+Event notifications MAY include other elements of these resources.
 The source of these resources is the application's context or the FHIR server.
 The Hub SHALL return FHIR resources from the application's context.
 If the resource is not part of the application's context, it SHALL read them from the FHIR server.

-For example, when the ImagingStudy-open event occurs, the notification sent to a subscriber SHALL include the ImagingStudy FHIR resource.
-Hubs should send the results of an ImagingStudy FHIR read using the _elements query parameter, like so: ImagingStudy/{id}?_elements=identifier,accession and in accordance with the FHIR specification.
+For example, when the ImagingStudy-open event occurs, the notification sent to a subscriber SHALL include an ImagingStudy FHIR resource, which includes at least the elements defined in the _elements query parameter, indicated in the event definition.
+For ImagingStudy this is defined as ImagingStudy/{id}?_elements=identifier,accession.
+The element based query is defined in the FHIR specification.

-A Hub may not support the _elements query parameter; a subscriber SHALL gracefully handle receiving a full FHIR resource in the context of a notification.
+A Hub SHALL at least send the required elements; a subscriber SHALL gracefully handle receiving a full FHIR resource in the context of a notification.

 Each defined event in the standard event catalog SHALL be defined in the following format.